IT3038C/IT3038C.github.io/docs/week-7.md

 ~/venv/webscraping/Scripts/activate.ps1
 ```

-You can tell it’s activated if you see (webscraping) in front of your command line.
+You can tell it's activated if you see (webscraping) in front of your command line.

 ```bash
 pip install bs4